Cramdowns

 For property subject to cramdowns, there are 2 variables that must be determined:

-Both of these variables are often litigated and a payment plan cannot be confirmed until these variables are settled, but if the debtor doesn't like the payment terms, he can always surrender the collateral to the secured creditor, removing it as an obstacle to confirmation.
+Both variables are often litigated and a payment plan cannot be confirmed until these are settled, but if the debtor doesn't like the payment terms, he can always surrender the collateral to the secured creditor, removing it as an obstacle to confirmation.

 Collateral Worth